Staying in Control

-We take Responsible Gaming very seriously and you'll enjoy your play more if you stay in control of your gaming, therefore, it's very important to remember that you must only bet what you can afford and always set yourself sensible limits.
+We take Responsible Gambling very seriously and you'll enjoy your play more if you stay in control of your gambling, therefore, it's very important to remember that you must only bet what you can afford and always set yourself sensible limits.

 What can I do to stay in control?